Bill Podmore

-Edgar William Podmore (15 August 1931 – 22 January 1994) was a British television producer.
-Born in Gainsborough, Lincolnshire, he is best remembered for his long association with the soap opera Coronation Street, a series he produced for twelve years (1976–1988).
+Edgar William Podmore (15 August 1931 – 22 January 1994) was a British television producer, he is best remembered for his long association with the soap opera Coronation Street, a series he produced for twelve years (1976–1988).

 Biography

-Initially a Royal Air Force pilot, he became a TV cameraman for the BBC, shortly after with Granada Television and later, a director.
+Podmore was born in Gainsborough, Lincolnshire and initially served as a Royal Air Force pilot, he became a TV cameraman for the BBC, shortly after with Granada Television and later, a director.
 When, as a relatively young man, he was called upon to direct an episode of Coronation Street, Violet Carson (Ena Sharples) with a massive twinkle in her eye, drew herself up to her full height and confronted him - "Hello Bill, welcome...my train leaves at 5.30 p.m.!"

 Podmore was asked to take over as producer of "the Street" in 1976.
 Initially he turned the offer down flat.
 As former Street writer John Stevenson recalled in a BBC Radio 2 documentary, "Coronation Street was on a downward slope at the time.
 No-one wanted to work on it, the quality of the scripts had dropped, the storylines were poor and it was becoming something of a joke within the TV industry to have to work on it".

 Podmore helped steer the programme back onto an even keel.
 He referred to this as "re-decoration, not demolition" meaning that he intended to capitalise on the strengths he already had there.
 Thus the Ogdens became a comedic double act yet again, and Eddie Yeats, who before Podmore's stewardship had been nothing more than a petty thug, became the Ogdens' surrogate son and was revealed to have a heart of gold.
 Podmore brought in new characters, such as Renee Bradshaw, and brought minor characters, such as Fred Gee and Vera Duckworth, to the fore.